2008 Northern Illinois University shooting: Condolences and tributes

+Family of the perpetrator

+Following the shooting, Robert Kazmierczak, who was living in a retirement community near Auburndale, Florida, asked reporters to leave him alone, citing his problems with diabetes and saying that it was a "very hard time" for him.
+His sister Susan put a written statement on the door of her home in Urbana, Illinois, expressing shock and sadness at her brother's actions and conveying sympathies for the victims.

+Other reactions

+The manager of the apartment complex where Kazmierczak had lived since June 2007 in Champaign, Illinois, put a written statement on Kazmierczak's apartment's door, saying that since he moved into the apartment, Kazmierczak had paid his rent and never came to the administration's attention for any reason.

+Jim Thomas, an NIU emeritus professor who had befriended Kazmierczak and Baty, said that they looked like a typical young couple and did not recall any abuse or conflict in their relationship.
+Baty also denied that they had had a rocky time together, while the Final Report from NIU suggested that Baty tolerated Kazmierczak's behaviors and allowed his eccentricities.

 Cole Hall renovation

 After February 14, 2008, Cole Hall was closed to the public.
 Classes that were held in the building's two large auditoriums were relocated.

 On February 25, 2008, then-governor Rod Blagojevich and university president John G. Peters proposed the demolition of the current Cole Hall.
 The proposal came as a response to the traumatic memories of the students who have to attend classes in the building.
 The proposal would tear down Cole Hall, leave the Cole Hall site as a memorial site, and erect a new building called "Memorial Hall" nearby, at a cost of approximately $40 million.

 However, due to mixed emotions on the decision, President Peters sent out a message to all NIU students via their student email accounts, soliciting comments from students and the extended NIU family.
 In addition, a committee was established to help reach a consensus on the future of Cole Hall.

 On May 8, 2008, it was announced that Cole Hall would be remodeled inside and out pending $7.7 million in state funding.
 This decision was made based on conversations between Dr. Peters and members of the campus community as well as the results of an online survey taken by students and faculty.